Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - Capturing 7 or more Animal cards.
 - Bombing the field.
 - If the previous round had no winner.

+## Double Penalties
+There are certain situations in which an opponent must pay *double* the score as calculated above.
+These are:
+- If the winner captured a *Bright Yaku*, then any opponent who has not captured any Bright cards must pay double.
+- If the winner captured the *Chaff* generic yaku, then any opponent who has not captured at least 5 Chaff cards must pay double.

 # Yaku